 The Challenge

 Powerhouse was preparing to open Powerhouse Parramatta — the largest museum in NSW, with 18,000 square metres of exhibition and public space designed to attract two million visitors annually.
-This would transform Powerhouse from a single-site operation into a distributed enterprise spanning multiple precincts, significantly increasing operational complexity beyond what existing arrangements could absorb.
+The opening of Powerhouse Parramatta significantly increased the complexity of an already multi-site operation, with the scale and operational scope of the new build stretching well beyond what existing arrangements could absorb.

 Our Approach